cobrien2442/WildFire_CJO2/README.md

 The AWS account attaches two weeks’ worth of weather information to the location/time data.
 The weather data is processed (via machine learning algorithms) to tell how big the fire will grow.
 Below is a flow diagram of the project:

 ![alt text](https://github.com/cobrien2442/WildFire_CJO2/blob/master/*storage/Events_chain3.png)

+revamping project to run off of lambdas strictly (removing Eventbridge and migrating away from S3 into dynamodb)